A duality of locally compact groups which does not involve the Haar measure: Particular cases

 Moreover, any subalgebra of $C(G)$ containing $C_0(G)$ generates the same topology $\cal T_A$ on $G$.
-Thus, the topology generated by $N_*$ is not stronger than $\cal T_A$, and with considerations above, it is equal to $\cal T_A$.
+Thus, the topology generated by $\Phi(N_*)$ is not stronger than $\cal T_A$, and with considerations above, it is equal to $\cal T_A$.

-By definition (as the set of unitary characters of $N_*$), $G$ is a subset of the unitary group of $N$, moreover, it is a subgroup.
-So $G$ has a natural group structure.
-The group operations are continuous in the topology $\cal T_N$ induced by the ultraweak topology of $N$.
-But it is the $N_*$-weak topology, and as we have shown above, it equals $\cal T_A$.
-Thus, the group operations are continuous on $G$ in $\cal T_A$.
+$G$ is identified with a subset in $N$, as the set of unitary characters of $N_*$ (by definition of $N_*^0$, they do not vanish on $N_*^0$).
+In fact, the characters of $N_*$ are given by group-like elements $u\in N$, i.e.\ such that $\Delta(u)=u\otimes u$, and a character is unitary if $u$ is unitary in $N$ and $\kappa(u)=u^*$.
+Then $G$ is a subgroup of the unitary group of $N$, so $G$ has a natural group structure.
+The group operations are continuous in the $N_*$-weak topology $\cal T_N$.
+But as we have shown above, it equals $\cal T_A$.
+Thus, the group operations are continuous on $G$ in $\cal T_A$, so $G$ is a locally compact group.